Priyahegde207/Priyahegde207/README.md

-- 👋 Hi, I’m @Priyahegde207
+- 👋 Hi, I’m Priya Hegde
-- 👀 I’m interested in Data Science Topics.
+- 👀 I’m interested in Data Science.
 This world fascinates me.
-- 🌱 I’m currently learning Data Science
+- 🌱 I have completed Data Science curse and eager to work on more projects in it.
 - 💞️ I’m looking to collaborate on new projects on Data Analytics, Machine learning, MySQL
 - 📫 How to reach me?
 Simple, mail me at priyahegde207@gmail.com